 Launch Safecare With international care standards out of reach for most health facilities in Sub-Saharan Africa how can quality be improved?
 With SafeCare's stepwise quality process health facilities carry out assessments with 81% improved their quality.
 Assessments provide investors and donors with a benefit-risk analysis, turning them into attractive investment opportunities.
-2010
+CarePay a company that digitally connects health pavers such as insurers, beneficiaries and health providers on to one mobile platform is founded 2015